 - And, if you know they will be the same, it shouldn’t matter.

-In practice, it’s more complicated because you don’t know your future tax rates, especially many years from now.
+In practice, it’s more complicated because you don’t know your future tax rates or income, especially many years from now.
 As Yogi Berra said, “It’s hard making predictions, especially about the future.”

 Advantages of a Roth